mjeeloo/developing-dashboard/README.md

   visible.
 - Grouped task summaries by assignee (only showing tasks with an assigned owner) to help balance workloads.
-- Sample ClickUp task data stored locally in `src/data/tasks.js` that you can swap with live API results or exports.

 ## Getting started